yellowfish543/StdToolheadOpenfoam/README.md

 The outlet is the atmosphere.
 We don't specify any velocity here, just that flow can exit through these planes, the simulation will do the work to predict how and where.<br>
 The simulation is run incompressible.
 This is due to the mach numbers generally being low (<0.3).
 If you are trying to predict something like berd air or a very high pressure inlet, it's possible that this may not be valid.<br>

 The model is run transiently.
 This can be important and is not possible in simscale with a free licence.
 Essentially the simulation will run from the starting of the cooling fans through to a fully developed flow.
-By running transiently it is possible to detect aerodynamic instablities.
+By running transiently it is possible to detect aerodynamic instabilities.
 When a simulation is run steady-state these can lead to poor convergence and non-physical results.
-This does increase the run time, however optimistion of the goemetry and meshing still allow for a relatively fast solution, converging within a couple of hours, although exact times vary significantly depending on CPU, and to a less extent, RAM performance.
+This does increase the run time, however optimisation of the geometry and meshing still allow for a relatively fast solution, converging within a couple of hours, although exact times vary significantly depending on CPU, and to a less extent, RAM performance.

 ## Step 1: Geometry Preparation

 Geometry preparation is critical to high quality meshes and convergence.
 The geometry will also directly impact the mesh size and hence solution time.<br>
 The following is given as an example of the preparation and which can then be used on your own geometry. [https://a360.co/3PRtX5L](https://a360.co/3PRtX5L)<br>
 The initial steps are as follows:
-1) Start with the basic arragement of the geometry and add part geometry to simulate more realistic restictions about the nozzle.
+1) Start with the basic arrangement of the geometry and add part geometry to simulate more realistic restrictions about the nozzle.
 ![Basic Arrangment of the toolhead, nozzle and simulated part!](images/BasicArrangement.png "Basic Arrangment")
 2) Simplify the duct and nozzle gometry.
 Removing small faces and insiginicant features will significantly reduce the mesh size and in turn, the simulation run-time.
 3) Define the fluid domain - Basically work out how much you want to model.
 Take a note of the min/max x,y,z coords for this domain.